Taha-yeahthatone/Taha-yeahthatone/My Bio.md

 - 👋 Hi, I’m @Taha-yeahthatone
 -I am interested in learning softwares and how to make them
 - 🌱 I’m currently learning ..
 Pyhton Programming
-It would be very kind of you if you drop some valuable advice and suggestion
+-It would be very kind of you if you drop some valuable advice and suggestion
 - 📫 How to reach me ... tahainayat@gmail.com

 <!---